MotherOfUnicorns/recipes/spanish_valencian_paella.md

 Valencia is one of my favourite cities.
 On our last visit we went to a cooking class at [Valencia Club Cocina](https://www.valenciaclubcocina.com/) to learn how to make paella.

 We bought a 26-inch stainless steel paella pan from a supermarket in Valencia, though we don't have the special gas range for cooking paella in professional kitchens.
+I'm yet to exepriment how well this works on a regular cast-iron pan.

 This recipe makes two servings.